bbc/talkshow/README.md

 =========

 Talkshow is a lightweight communications bridge for driving javascript applications from ruby code.
+It's useful for when you're using a browser that doesn't support selenium or other methods of automation.
+We use it at the BBC to automate our TAL TV applications.

 There are two parts to the implementation:
 * Javascript talkshow library
 * Ruby talkshow gem